Montagu Toller

-Montagu Henry Toller (1 January 1871 – 5 August 1948) was an English cricketer who played for both Devon and Somerset in the late 19th century.
+Montagu Henry Toller (1 January 1871 – 5 August 1948) was an English solicitor and cricketer.
+He played for both Devon and Somerset in the late 19th century.
 He made six first-class appearances for Somerset, all in 1897, but was predominantly a good club cricketer.
 In 1900, he was part of the Devon Wanderers team that represented Great Britain in the 1900 Summer Olympics, the only time cricket has featured in the Olympics.

 Life

 Montagu Henry Toller was born in Barnstaple, Devon, on 1 January 1871, the son of William Henry Toller.
 He attended Blundell's School in Tiverton, where he played for both the cricket XI and the rugby XV.
 Like his father before him, he became a solicitor, but after marrying Harriet Jones in 1901, he assumed joint-management of the Royal & Fortescue Hotel in Barnstaple with his new wife.
 He took an active role in local politics, and was elected as an independent candidate to both the County and Town Councils.
 He later split from his wife, who maintained management of the hotel, while Toller moved to Brighton where he once again practiced as a solicitor.
 He died after a short illness in Meon Beach, Titchfield, Hampshire, on 5 August 1948, aged 77.